perelin/spotipy_oauth_demo/README.md

-# Simple demo for spoitpy OAuth workflow
+# Simple demo for spotipy OAuth workflow

 Install dependencies with